ArthurDevLeal/LoyalUI/README.md

           </>
         }
       >
-        <p>This is a modal component styled according to Apple's design guidelines.</p>
+        <p>This is a modal component styled according to Loyal's design guidelines.</p>
       </Modal>
     </>
   );